Silvmike/clusterize/README.md

 2. If session information is in the request, check the session manager for a matching version, so existing sessions will go to the original application for the request.

 3. If session information is in the request, but the corresponding application is no longer present, **it will route to the latest version**.

+**NOTE:** It actually means that if one of your nodes fails before new version of your application is deployed to all of instances, there is a chance that this new session being replicated to failover node, will cause crashes and undesirable behaviours.